 In addition to re-connecting with cycling, a sport that comes a good second to skiing giving me that feeling of complete freedom, the major silver lining came from the inspiration that the physio gave me in terms of how to better help my clients.

 In my last session he asked me to connect with his clinic on Instagram.
-He browsed his Instagram feed that includes lots of short video demos of how to do specific exercises for specific injuries or conditions across a range of therapies, found the exercise recommended for my knee complaint, copied the link and put in a direct message to me.
+He browsed his Instagram feed that includes lots of short video demos of how to do specific exercises for specific injuries or conditions across a range of therapies, found the exercise recommended for my knee complaint, copied the link and put it in a direct message to me.
 Bam!
 I had the link – no trawling through his website, waiting for a follow up email or reading difficult instructions!

 I realised how this could benefit all our businesses and improve the experience for clients: